Paramahansa Yogananda: Return to America, 1936

 In late 1936, Yogananda's ship arrived in New York harbor, passing the Statue of Liberty; he and his companions then drove in his Ford car across the continental US back to his Mount Washington, California, headquarters.
-Rejoined with his American disciples, he continued to lecture, write, and establish churches in southern California.
+Rejoined with his American disciples, he continued to lecture, write, and establish centers in southern California.
 He took up residence at the SRF hermitage in Encinitas, California, which was a surprise gift from his advanced disciple Rajarsi Janakananda.
 It was at this hermitage that Yogananda wrote his famous Autobiography of a Yogi and other writings.
-Also, at this time he created an "enduring foundation for the spiritual and humanitarian work of Self‑Realization Fellowship/Yogoda Satsanga Society of India."
+At this time, he created an "enduring foundation for the spiritual and humanitarian work of Self‑Realization Fellowship/Yogoda Satsanga Society of India."

 In 1946, Yogananda took advantage of a change in immigration laws and applied for citizenship.
 His application was approved in 1949, and he became a naturalized U.S. citizen.

 The last four years of his life were spent primarily in seclusion with some of his inner circle of disciples at his desert retreat in Twentynine Palms, California, to finish his writings and to finish revising books, articles and lessons written previously over the years.
 During this period he gave few interviews and public lectures.
 He told his close disciples, "I can do much more now to reach others with my pen."